googleapis/python-spanner/docs/opentelemetry-tracing.rst

     # [Optional] Installs the cloud monitoring exporter, however you can use any exporter of your choice
     pip install opentelemetry-exporter-google-cloud

 We also need to tell OpenTelemetry which exporter to use.
-To export spanner traces to `Cloud Tracing <https://cloud.google.com/trace>`_, add the following lines to your application:
+To export Spanner traces to `Cloud Tracing <https://cloud.google.com/trace>`_, add the following lines to your application:

 .. code:: python